AzDeltaQQ/WotLKRotations/README.md

 ## Development Notes & Known Issues

 *   Offsets in `offsets.py` and hardcoded in the DLL are critical and specific to WoW 3.3.5a (12340).
+*   The core logic file `WowInjectDLL/dllmain.cpp` has been recently refactored for better organization and readability, but the underlying functionality remains the same.
 *   Error handling can be improved in both Python and C++ components.
 *   The C++ DLL relies on Detours for hooking; ensure the build process correctly links it.
 *   The DLL now handles interaction with core Lua/C functions like `GetSpellCooldown`, `IsSpellInRange`, `GetTime`, `GetSpellInfo`, and `CastLocalPlayerSpell` providing more reliable data and actions than direct memory manipulation for these cases.